Snegovoy98/PHP7-OOP-Migrator/README.md

-This is library that allowing migrate php code on the 7 version.
+This is library, which allowing migrate php code on the 7 version.